SystemJargon/unifi-usg/Unifi-InterVLAN-Multicast-mDNS/README.md

 This would be say if you have other services that the Media-Network needs to talk to your LAN-Network, for specific traffic first before DROP.

 i.e. custom server with DNS, FTP, NAS, <insert-media-server-name-here> or likewise.
+Place the multicast example rule at the most top of the rule chain / order of rules.